 National radioactive waste repository programmes are collecting large amounts of data to support the long-term management of their nations’ radioactive wastes.
-The data and related records increase in number, type and quality as programmes proceed through the successive stages of repository development: pre-siting, siting, characterisation, construction, operation and finally closure.
+The data and the related records increase in number, type, and quality as programmes proceed through the successive stages of repository development: pre-siting, siting, characterisation, construction, operation and finally closure.
 Regulatory and societal approvals are included in this sequence.
 Some programmes are also documenting past repository projects and facing a challenge in allowing both current and future generations to understand actions carried out in the past.

 Metadata, “data about data”, are a key tool of the modern data management.
 They help the waste management organisations (WMOs) better utilise their data in carrying out their statutory tasks and can also help verify and demonstrate that their programmes are appropriately driven.
 Metadata also allows context to be stored with data and information so that they can be located, used, updated and maintained.
 They provide provenance to the data (who, what, when, where, why and how), they describe data quality and they support searching for information (e.g. promote scientific research, engineering, safety assessment).